 You want a cheap paddle:

-try the 11SIX24 or Vatic Pro – two of the best paddles ever in the $100 range.
+try the 11SIX24 Pegasus or Vatic Pro – two of the best paddles ever in the $100 range.

-Another foam paddle at a great price, the Bread & Butter Loco rivals the Honolulu J2NF for best performance.
-One of the best control paddles on the market, it doesn’t lack power by any means.
+A foam paddle at an excellent price, the Bread & Butter Loco is one of the best control paddles on the market, but it doesn’t lack power by any means.
+This is a great all-rounder and it's an ideal intermediate pickleball paddle as it can quickly help you advance your game and start playing seriously competitive pickleball.

+The feel is plush and controlled.
+You get nice dwell time on the Loco’s paddle face to help you shape your shots with the highest accuracy.
 It’s one of the best spin paddles I’ve ever used, which boosts its competitive edge.
 There’s plenty of power when you want to hit aggressively too, and I can put overheads away with ease.

 I’ve been playing the most competitive games of my life against 5.0 level players since I started using the Loco.
 I think that skilled players can get the most out of it as there's a higher ceiling with this paddle.